Taxation in the United Kingdom: Scotland

 Since 2017 the Scottish Parliament has had the power to set the tax band thresholds (excluding the personal allowance) as well as the rates on all non-savings and non-dividend income of Scottish taxpayers.

 †Assumes individuals are in receipt of the Standard UK Personal Allowance.

-††The Personal Allowance reduces by £1 for every £2 earned over £100,000.
-This means for incomes between £100,001 and £125,140 the marginal income tax rate is 61.5%.
+††Those earning more than £100,000 will see their Personal Allowance reduced by £1 for every £2 earned over £100,000.

 Exemptions on investment

 Certain investments carry a tax favoured status, including: